hockyy/blog/_posts/2020-08-24-Minimal-String-Rotation.markdown

 ## Problem Statement

 So recently, I checked out CodeForces's Edu.
 I read the course about suffix array.
 It's a shame for me not to understand that topic yet.
 But to start off real, I encounter a similar problem which maybe related to it.
-Checkt this one out, you should.
+Check this one out, you should.
 [Minimal Rotation](https://cses.fi/problemset/task/1110/) 👍

 ## Subtask 1 (N <= 1,000)